msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 ![Diagram illustrating how deletion-aware controls contain deleted data to consumers with retention exceptions](/images/20260831_HowDeletionControlsContainDeletedData.svg)

+Deletion-aware controls do not eliminate the need for deletion replay, since data can still reach systems that do not enforce these controls before it reaches a deletion boundary.
+Those systems remain in scope for detection and remediation, but the boundary limits how far the resurrected data can propagate.

 ### Control 3: Automatic expiry of data

 Some systems only need recent data to operate.
 These can automatically delete records after a defined time period shorter than the applicable deletion window, using time-to-live (TTL) or object expiry lifecycles.